opeco17/opeco17/README.md

 ### Hi there 👋

-- 🔭 SRE Tech Lead and Team Lead of Rakuten Group, Inc.
+- 🔭 SRE Manager of Rakuten Group, Inc.